Cephra/pytubeserv/README.md

 # pytubeserv
-A python server that allows people to play youtube videos from their smartphones
+A python server that allows people to share youtube videos with so they'll play on a browser tab